-Early retirement eligible participants (age 55 with 10 years of service) are subject to a benefit reduction of 5% for each year he or she retires prior to age 60.
-Ms. McReynolds and Messrs.
-Thorne and Newcity elected a lump sum from the Company's Pension Plan which was distributed in 2018, terminating their participation in the Pension Plan.
+Early retirement eligible participants (age 55 with 10 years of service) were subject to a benefit reduction of 5% for each year he or she retired prior to age 60.

 Supplemental Benefit Plan (frozen).
 The SBP supplements benefits under the Pension Plan.
 The SBP was designed to replace benefit reductions (i) from various IRC limits and (ii) from reductions in the rate of benefit accruals from the Company's 1985 pension formula.
 The SBP takes into account all eligible earnings under the Pension Plan without regard to IRC limitations.
 Participation in the SBP was generally limited to officers of the Company or ABF Freight, including certain Named Executive Officers.
 No new participants were permitted in the SBP after December 2005, and caps have been placed on the maximum benefits payable.
 Benefit accruals in the SBP were frozen for all remaining participants effective December 31, 2009.